ZichaoMeng95/Fault-location-in-distribution-network/README.md

 ## My proposed methodology<br>
 The architecture of fault location framework:<br>

 ![图片名称](https://github.com/ZichaoMeng95/Fault-location-in-distribution-network/blob/master/images/Fault%20location%20model%20in%20distribution%20network.png)

 AC-GAN link
 The model can be divided in three parts:
+If you are not familiar with GAN and Transfer learning, there are some pappers you need

 * Spectrogram prediction network
 * Wavenet vocoder